open-telemetry/opentelemetry.io/content/en/blog/2022/kubecon-na-project-update.md

 The community also continues to grow substantially.
 [We now have over 800 monthly-active developers on GitHub, from 150 different organizations](https://opentelemetry.devstats.cncf.io/d/7/companies-contributing-in-repository-groups?orgId=1&from=now-4y&to=now).
-More and more of these contributors are end-users - [10 out of our top 25 contributing orgs](https://opentelemetry.devstats.cncf.io/d/5/companies-table?orgId=1) - which is a very healthy signal for the project.
+More and more of these contributors are end users - [10 out of our top 25 contributing orgs](https://opentelemetry.devstats.cncf.io/d/5/companies-table?orgId=1) - which is a very healthy signal for the project.
 People and companies are getting so much usefulness out of OpenTelemetry that they’re contributing back and